SharePoint/sp-dev-docs/docs/general-development/customizing-search-results-in-sharepoint.md

 > **Note:**
-> The  _fcoid_ managed property in FAST Search Server 2010 for SharePoint has been replaced with the _docid_ managed property in SharePoint Server 2013.
+> The  _fcoid_ managed property in FAST Search Server 2010 for SharePoint has been replaced with the _docid_ managed property in SharePoint.